JavaScript Speech Recognition Example (Speech to Text)

 Let's code.
 First, create a new JavaScript file and name it speechRecognition.js.
 Next, add the script to the HTML file using the script tag after the body tag.
 Adding the script tag after the body tag will make sure that the script file is loaded after all the elements have been loaded to the DOM which aids performance.

-7. Perform Speech Recognition in Your JavaScript Applications
+7. Perform Speech Recognition in Your Javascript Applications

 Annyang is a JavaScript Speech Recognition library to control the Website with voice commands.
 It is built on top of SpeechRecognition Web APIs.
 In next section, we are going to give an example on how annyang works.
 2. artyom.js. artyom.js is a JavaScript Speech Recognition and Speech Synthesis library.
 It is built on top of Web speech APIs.

-9. Speech Recognition with JavaScript
+8. Speech Recognition with JavaScript

 Speech Recognition in the Browser with JavaScript - key code blocks: /* Check whether the SpeechRecognition or the webkitSpeechRecognition API is available on window and reference it */ const recognitionSvc = window.SpeechRecognition || window.webkitSpeechRecognition; // Instantiate it const recognition = new recognitionSvc(); /* Set the speech ...

-10. Artyom.js
+9. Artyom.js

-useSpeechRecognition is a React hook that gives a component access to a transcript of speech picked up from the user's microphone..
-SpeechRecognition manages the global state of the Web Speech API, exposing functions to turn the microphone on and off..
-Under the hood, it uses Web Speech API.Note that browser support for this API is currently limited, with Chrome having the best experience ...
+How it works. useSpeechRecognition is a React hook that gives a component access to a transcript of speech picked up from the user's microphone.
+SpeechRecognition manages the global state of the Web Speech API, exposing functions to turn the microphone on and off.
+Under the hood, it uses Web Speech API.
+Note that browser support for this API is ...

-16. Speech Recognition
+12. Speech Recognition

 No matter the settings you'll choose, Google Chrome stops the speech recognition engine after a while... there's no way around it.
-The only reliable solution I've found for continuous speech recognition, is to start it again by binding to the onend() event, as you've suggested.
+The only reliable solution I've found for continuous speech recognition, is to start it again by binding to the onend() event, as you've suggested..
 If you try a similar technique, be aware of the following:

-20. Web Speech API SpeechRecognition not defined when using React.js
+16. Web Speech API SpeechRecognition not defined when using React.js

 Thanks for contributing an answer to Stack Overflow!
 Please be sure to answer the question.Provide details and share your research!
 But avoid ….
 Asking for help, clarification, or responding to other answers.

-24. SpeechRecognition: lang property
+17. SpeechRecognition: continuous property